The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 }

-The sample code uses PayWithApplePayButton, but the Japanese label changes were also observed in the UIKit version, PKPaymentButton.
+The sample code uses PayWithApplePayButton, but the same Japanese label changes have been confirmed in the UIKit version, PKPaymentButton, as well.

 Label Differences Based on Button Height

-Interestingly, when the PayWithApplePayButton height is set to 30pt or less, the original wording is restored.
-Therefore, if you're using buttons with a height of 30pt or less, you won't be affected by this change.
+Interestingly, it was confirmed that setting the height of PayWithApplePayButton to 30pt or less reverts the label to the original text.
+Therefore, if you are using a button with a height of 30pt or less, you will not be affected by this change.

 Impact on Existing Apps